johnllss/johnllss/README.md

     🧑‍💻 About Me
   </span>
 </h2>

-- 🎓 Computer Science Student
+I am an eager Computer Science who loves all things tech.
+As a learner, I aim to uncover everything there is to learn about Computer Science.

-- 🚀 Passionate about Full-Stack Development
+- 🎓 A Bachelor of Science in Computer Science Major in Software Technology (BSCS-ST) student at De La Salle University - Manila
-- ⚙️ Loves building real-world apps & learning new technologies
+- 🚀 I'm currently learning Full-Stack Development through [Scrimba's The Fullstack Developer Path](https://scrimba.com/fullstack-path-c0fullstack)
-- 🔭 Currently exploring **Java, Python, Flask, React, Databases**
+- ⚙️ My personal website is still under construction.
+Stay tuned!
 - 💡 Always learning, always building

 <br/>